Saima Wazed: Awards

-In 2016, Wazed has conferred World Health Organization's South-East Asia Region Award for Excellence in Public Health.
-In 2017, she has been awarded the International Champion Award for her outstanding contribution to the field of autism.
+In 2016, Wazed was conferred World Health Organization's South-East Asia Region Award for Excellence in Public Health.
+In 2017, she was awarded the International Champion Award for her outstanding contribution to the field of autism.
 She received a distinguished alumni award from Barry University for her activism.

 Personal life

-Saima was married to Khandakar Masrur Hossain Mitu, son of Khandaker Mosharraf Hossain.
-The couple have 4 children.
+Wazed was married to Khandakar Masrur Hossain Mitu, son of Khandaker Mosharraf Hossain.
+The couple have four children.